-At this time, the County has prioritized its funding for prevention activities.
-All participants must meet HUD's definition of "at-risk of homelessness."
+Currently, the County has not prioritized its funding for prevention activities.
+However, if prevention activities are funded than all participants must meet HUD's definition of "at-risk of homelessness."
 In addition, priority will be given to homeless individuals or families who demonstrate they are able to afford and maintain their housing upon program completion.